awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/automated-abr-frequently-asked-questions.md

 + The **Job summary** page on the MediaConvert console\.
 For more information, see [Viewing your AWS Elemental MediaConvert job history](viewing-job-history.md)\.

 **Will my automated ABR job take a long time to run?**
 We recommend that you always use [accelerated transcoding](accelerated-transcoding.md) with automated ABR\.
-When you do, your job should take only slightly longer than an accelerated transcoding job for a manually specified ABR stack with similar outputs\.
+Without accelerated transcoding, your job should take only slightly longer for a manually specified ABR stack with similar outputs\.
 You don't pay more for enabling accelerated transcoding because automated ABR is already billed at the 2 Pass \(Quality Optimized\) professional tier rate\.

 When you run an automated ABR job without accelerated transcoding, it takes much longer to run than a job with a manually specified ABR stack with similar outputs\.\.